block-open-source/goose-plugins/README.md

 `goose-plugins` is participating in Loose Goose November 2024! 🪿 We’re so excited for your contributions, and have created a wide variety of content issues so that anyone can contribute.
 Whether you're a seasoned developer or a first-time open source contributor, there's something for everyone.

-### This event is open to both Block employees and external contributors! 🦢
+### This event is open to both employees and external contributors! 🦢

 ### To get started: